matthewdcooper/laravel-vue-weather-app/README.md

 ## Why have an intemediary?

-As the app currently function there isn't really much need for one.
+As the app currently functions there isn't really much need for one.
 A simple Vue client would, in fact, suffice.

 However, having a laravel backend provides one current advantage and several potential advatages if this app were to built upon.